AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 * **[Fields](https://graphql.org/learn/queries/#fields)**

+* **GraphQL Endpoint**
-* **GraphQL Endpoint** - the path in AEM that responds to GraphQL queries, and provides access to the GraphQL schemas.
+  * The path in AEM that responds to GraphQL queries, and provides access to the GraphQL schemas.
+See [Endpoint Configuration](#endpoint-configuration) for further details.

 See the [(GraphQL.org) Introduction to GraphQL](https://graphql.org/learn/) for comprehensive details, including the [Best Practices](https://graphql.org/learn/best-practices/).